-Notwithstanding the progress made in recent years, the urban environments in Dublin City and the Metropolitan towns and villages are still dominated by the requirements to serve movement by private car.
-Apart from a limited number of highprofile pedestrian areas (primarily in Dublin City Centre) and public parks, there are few, if any, true refuges for pedestrians and cyclists, and there is an absence of coherent priority for public transport.
-Informal public open spaces and places to relax and sit down are lacking.
-This has a disproportionate adverse impact on persons with disabilities, the elderly and the socially disadvantaged.
+Notwithstanding the progress made in recent years, the urban environments in Dublin City and the Metropolitan towns and villages can still be subject to the requirements to serve movement by private car sometimes at the expense of other requirements.
+Apart from a limited number of high-profile pedestrian areas (primarily in Dublin City Centre) and public parks, there are few informal public open spaces and places to relax and sit down in our urban areas, and there is an absence of coherent priority for public transport.
+This has a disproportionate adverse impact on persons with disabilities, children, the elderly and the socially disadvantaged.
 The manner in which the urban realm is set out and designed is a key indicator of the social, cultural and environmental health of a city or town.